awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Troubleshooting.md

 To avoid security issues, never use your master AWS user name and password for a user account\.
 Best practice is to use your master AWS account to create users and assign those to DB user accounts\.
 You can also use your master account to create other user accounts, if necessary\.

-For information about creating IAM users, see [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)\.
+For information about creating users, see [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)\.
 For information about creating users in AWS IAM Identity Center \(successor to AWS Single Sign\-On\), see [Manage identities in IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-sso.html)\.

 ### Error message "failed to retrieve account attributes, certain console functions may be impaired\."<a name="CHAP_Troubleshooting.Security.AccountAttributes"></a>